Runic Revelation Preview

 “What's going on?”
 Kyle asked, his voice rising with alarm.

 “There's been an assassination attempt,” one of the guards answered tersely.
-Kyle's breath caught in his throat.
+Kyle frowned.

-“On who?” he blurted out, fighting back a sudden wave of panic.
+“On who?” he pressed, fighting back a sudden wave of panic.

 “Grand Weaver Kalibar,” the guard replied.